LAP-BAND® Surgery Recovery Diet

-In the first few weeks after Lap-Band surgery, you will not be able to eat much of anything.
-It will take time for your body to heal and for you to get adjusted to the band.
-Your surgeon will place you on a post-op recovery diet that slowly progresses from liquids to solid foods.
+In the first few weeks after LAP-BAND® surgery, you will not be able to eat much of anything.
+It will take time for your body to heal and for you to get used to eating with the band in place.

 The first week or two after surgery you will be on a full liquid diet.
 This is to keep the stomach from working too hard and to decrease pressure on the band while the body heals.

 The first couple of days will be limited to clear liquids, such as diluted apple juice, chicken broth, beef broth, sugar-free gelatin, and artificially-sweetened non-carbonated beverages.

 Once you are able to handle clear liquids, full liquids will be added to your diet.
 Full liquids include cream broth and soups, protein shakes, milk, yogurt, and sugar-free puddings.